-The zoo is open 7 days a week from 9:30am–5:00pm.
+The zoo is open seven days a week from 9:30am–5:00pm.
 Admission tickets start at $26 for Children 3-15 years, Concession $40 and Adults $47.
 Companion Card holders receive free entry into the zoo along with free entry for their Carer.
 I really love how the Companion card holder gets free entry as well.

 The zoo has a step free Gift shop with a variety of souvenirs for sale for those wishing to purchase a memento of their visit.
 For a bite to eat visitors can choose from the accessible Rainforest Cafe or The Rhino Bistro where there is plenty of indoor and outdoor seating and room to move.
-The facilities are easy accessible including the numerous BBQ, Picnic and Playground areas.
+The facilities are easily accessible, including the numerous BBQ, Picnic and Playground areas.
 The National Zoo and Aquarium has a Map available with the list of pathways and facility locations which can be viewed via their website here

 Accessible Parking: Yes

 The lion encounter at The National Zoo and Aquarium Canberra is wheelchair accessible.
 Feeding the beautiful lioness was the highlight of our day.
 The feeding platform area is step free and has a full glass screen.
 The holes in the glass to feed the lions are reasonably high to reach, so some wheelchair users might have trouble reaching depending on the individuals disability.
 The lion keeper was very friendly and accommodating.
 She went out of her way to ensure we were able to feed the white lion during our visit, and gave us plenty of time each to feed the lioness.
 During the feeding, the keeper filled us in on the magnificent white lions that live at the zoo and their story.